MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-add-in-for-Outlook.md

 ### Set whether users can only use Teams Meeting add-in or both the Teams Meeting and Skype for Business Meeting add-ins

-As an admin, you can configure a Teams meeting policy setting to control which meeting add-in is used for meetings for users who are in Islands mode.
-You can specify whether users can only use the Teams meeting add-in or both the Teams add-in and the Skype for Business add-in to schedule meetings in Outlook.
+As an admin, you can configure a Teams meeting policy setting to control which add-in is used for meetings for users who are in Islands mode.
+You can specify whether users can only use the Teams Meeting add-in or both the Teams Meeting and Skype for Business Meeting add-ins to schedule meetings in Outlook.

 You can edit an existing Teams meeting policy using the [Set-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet or create a new Teams meeting policy by using the [New-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet and assign it to users.